AlexanderHomer/.github.io/head-and-neck-surgery/clinic-guide.md

             - Irregular margins

     #### Bethesda system - Interpreting Results

-            4. Malignant (99% risk) & suspicious for malignancy (70%
+    - Malignant (99% risk) & suspicious for malignancy (70%
     risk)

         - Go to Surgery

     - Indeterminate cytology - Two types

       - Follicular neoplasm or suspicious for follicular neoplasm or Hurthle Cell (25% risk of malignancy)

         - Pretty much all of these are surgically excised.
 Affirma to supplement decision making

     - FLUS (follicular lesion of unknown significance) or Atypia of undetermined significance --- 14% risk

       - Can observe or excise.
 Affirma test can help you rule out malignancy

       - Surgery: if excision is planned - do a lobectomy unless there are reasons in the history that make us more suspicious for malignancy

   - Nondiagnostic---(around 1-4% risk):

     - repeat U/S guided FNA.
 Most people wait 3months but should repeat sooner if there are concerning U/S findings

     - Can excise if suspicious u/s findings or if its growth 20% in 2 directions

   - Benign --- 2.5% risk

     - Follow up these patients

     - Suspicious U/S features: repeat U/S & FNA within 12
           months

     - Otherwise repeat U/S in 12-24months and FNA if (a) growth 20%
           in 2 directions or (b) nodule develops suspicious features

     - You can stop following any nodule that's had two benign cytology results.
-Its benign, get over it
+Its benign, get over it.

     5. Follow Up

         - Nodules that met criteria for FNA but were benign: see above

         - Nodules that did not meet criteria for FNA

         - repeat U/S in 12-24months (you don't need to follow spongiform or purely cyst nodules)

         - Nodules that are 4cm or cause compressive symptoms can be surgically removed

         - Preoperative: Guidelines recommend documentation of voice and performing a FOE prior to Thyroid surgery on EVERY patient.
 Discuss risk of thyroid surgery to voice.
 Discuss findings of FOE w/ anesthesia.

         - Perioperative: should identify RLN and SLN.
 Intraop nerve monitoring is optional.
 No opinion on decadron

         - Postop: should perform FOE on patients w/ voice change post op.
           If abnormal voice or VF mobility abnormality, patients should f/u with SLP

 ### Improving Voice Outcomes after Thyroid Surgery -- Clinical Practice Guideline